Sandbox Internals

 |---|---|

-| Linux VM | Alpine Linux with Kata Containers 3.17.0 ARM64 kernel, 8 GiB root filesystem |
+| Linux VM | Alpine Linux with Kata Containers ARM64 kernel, 8 GiB rootfs |

-| VirtioFS Mounts | /workspace maps to ~/.osaurus/container/workspace/, /output maps to ~/.osaurus/container/output/ |
+| VirtioFS mounts | /workspace ↔ ~/.osaurus/container/workspace/, /output ↔ ~/.osaurus/container/output/ |

-| NAT Networking | Container gets 10.0.2.15/24 via VZNATNetworkDeviceAttachment |
+| NAT networking | Container gets 10.0.2.15/24 via VZNATNetworkDeviceAttachment |

-| Vsock Bridge | Unix socket relayed via vsock connects the container to the Host API Bridge server |
+| Vsock bridge | Unix socket relayed via vsock connects the container to the host bridge |

-| Per-Agent Users | Each agent gets a Linux user agent-{name} with home at /workspace/agents/{name}/ |
+| Per-agent users | Each agent gets a Linux user agent-{name} with home at /workspace/agents/{name}/ |

-| Host API Bridge | HTTP server on the host, accessible from the container via osaurus-host CLI shim |
+| Host API Bridge | HTTP server on the host, accessible from the container via the osaurus-host CLI shim |

-Configure the container via the Management window → Sandbox → Container tab → Resources section.
+Management → Sandbox → Container → Resources:

-| Setting | Range | Default | Description |
+| Setting | Range | Default | Notes |

 |---|---|---|---|

-| CPUs | 1–8 | 2 | Virtual CPU cores allocated to the VM |
+| CPUs | 1–8 | 2 | |

-| Memory | 1–8 GB | 2 GB | RAM allocated to the VM |
+| Memory | 1–8 GB | 2 GB | |

-| Network | outbound / none | outbound | NAT networking for outbound internet access |
+| Network | outbound / none | outbound | NAT for outbound internet |

-| Auto-Start | on / off | on | Automatically start the container when Osaurus launches |
+| Auto-Start | on / off | on | Start VM when Osaurus launches |

 {